Events

 Shake off the ice & cold to take advantage of early spring water levels and enjoy this scenic stretch of the North Elkhorn.
 Water levels at this time of year are pretty favorable and the leaves and flowers are often just beginning to bloom.
 Sign up early to get a spot on this trip; there is a charge for parking at the takeout.

-NOTE: Due to changes in ownership of property at the bridge, I will need to limit this trip to 8 boats (solo or tandem).
+NOTE: Due to changes in ownership of the property at the bridge, I will need to limit this trip to 8 boats (solo or tandem)

 NOTE: In order not to overwhelm the wildlife, the number of paddlers will be limited.
 Contact the leader via email to get additional information about the trip and camping/lodging.